-For the safety of the children of St. Mary's School, and to minimize interruption of the classroom schedule, all parents, guardians, and visitors are asked to report to the reception desk outside the Parish Hall, sign the visitor's book, and visibly wear a nametag.
+For the safety of the children of St. Mary's School, and to minimize interruption of the classroom schedule, all parents, guardians, and visitors are asked to report to the main office, sign the visitor's book, and visibly wear a nametag.
 Under no circumstance should adults go to the classroom without the permission of the principal or teacher.